With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Hawaii State/dept Of Health Camhd East Hawaii Family Guidance Center is a mental health treatment center in Hilo, HI, located at 88 Kanoelehua Avenue, Suite A-204, 96720 zip code area.
-Hawaii State/dept Of Health Camhd East Hawaii Family Guidance Center provides outpatient treatment and telemedicine/telehealth.
-Hawaii State/dept Of Health Camhd East Hawaii Family Guidance Center offers individual psychotherapy, behavior modification and dialectical behavior therapy to young adults and children / adolescents.
-Hawaii State/dept Of Health Camhd East Hawaii Family Guidance Center also supports children/adolescents with serious emotional disturbance, people with PTSD and transitional age young adults.
+Hawaii State/dept Of Health Camhd East Hawaii Family Guidance Center provides telemedicine/telehealth and outpatient treatment.
+Hawaii State/dept Of Health Camhd East Hawaii Family Guidance Center offers individual psychotherapy, psychotropic medication and trauma therapy to young adults and children / adolescents.
+Hawaii State/dept Of Health Camhd East Hawaii Family Guidance Center also supports people with PTSD, people with trauma and children/adolescents with serious emotional disturbance.
 Additional services at Hawaii State/dept Of Health Camhd East Hawaii Family Guidance Center consist of family psychoeducation and intensive case management.

 Learn MoreHilo Medical Center Hale Hoola Behavioral Health is a mental health clinic in Hilo, Hawaii, located at 1190 Waianuenue Avenue, 96720.
-Hilo Medical Center Hale Hoola Behavioral Health offers residential treatment, telemedicine/telehealth and hospital inpatient treatment.
-Hilo Medical Center Hale Hoola Behavioral Health provides behavior modification, psychotropic medication and group therapy to adults, young adults and seniors 65 or older.
-Some other services provided by Hilo Medical Center Hale Hoola Behavioral Health include family psychoeducation, chronic disease/illness management and education services.
+Hilo Medical Center Hale Hoola Behavioral Health offers hospital inpatient treatment, telemedicine/telehealth and outpatient treatment.
+Hilo Medical Center Hale Hoola Behavioral Health provides behavior modification, individual psychotherapy and activity therapy to seniors 65 or older, young adults and adults.
+Some other services provided by Hilo Medical Center Hale Hoola Behavioral Health include education services, illness management and recovery and suicide prevention services.

 Learn MoreHope Inc is a mental health facility in Hilo, HI, located at 180 Kinaole Street, Suite 117, in the 96720 zip code.
 Hope Inc provides outpatient treatment and telemedicine/telehealth.
-Hope Inc provides psychotropic medication, trauma therapy and integrated dual diagnosis disorder treatment to adults, seniors 65 or older and young adults.
-Hope Inc also supports people requiring dual diagnosis treatment, people with trauma and people with traumatic brain injury.
-Some other services available at Hope Inc include supported employment, supported housing and diet and exercise counseling.
+Hope Inc provides dialectical behavior therapy, individual psychotherapy and trauma therapy to seniors 65 or older, adults and young adults.
+Hope Inc also supports people with trauma, seniors or older adults and people with traumatic brain injury.
+Some other services available at Hope Inc include intensive case management, supported employment and court-ordered outpatient treatment.

 Learn MoreNorth Hawaii Adult Mental Health Services Honokaa Clinic is one of mental health facilities in Honokaa, Hawaii, located at 45-3380 Mamane Street, Suite 4, 96727 zip code.
 North Hawaii Adult Mental Health Services Honokaa Clinic provides outpatient treatment.
-North Hawaii Adult Mental Health Services Honokaa Clinic provides integrated dual diagnosis disorder treatment, psychotropic medication and individual psychotherapy to young adults, seniors 65 or older and adults.
-North Hawaii Adult Mental Health Services Honokaa Clinic also supports clients referred from the court/judicial system, people with serious mental illness and people requiring dual diagnosis treatment.
-Additional services provided at North Hawaii Adult Mental Health Services Honokaa Clinic include case management, illness management and recovery and intensive case management.
+North Hawaii Adult Mental Health Services Honokaa Clinic provides individual psychotherapy, psychotropic medication and integrated dual diagnosis disorder treatment to young adults, seniors 65 or older and adults.
+North Hawaii Adult Mental Health Services Honokaa Clinic also supports people with serious mental illness, people requiring dual diagnosis treatment and clients referred from the court/judicial system.
+Additional services provided at North Hawaii Adult Mental Health Services Honokaa Clinic include case management, court-ordered outpatient treatment and illness management and recovery.

 Learn MoreWest Hawaii Community Mental Health Center Kau Adult Mental Health is a mental health clinic in Naalehu, HI, located at 219-b Kaalaiki Road, 96772 zip code area.
-West Hawaii Community Mental Health Center Kau Adult Mental Health provides telemedicine/telehealth and outpatient treatment.
-West Hawaii Community Mental Health Center Kau Adult Mental Health offers couples/family therapy, integrated dual diagnosis disorder treatment and individual psychotherapy to young adults, adults and seniors 65 or older.
+West Hawaii Community Mental Health Center Kau Adult Mental Health provides outpatient treatment and telemedicine/telehealth.
+West Hawaii Community Mental Health Center Kau Adult Mental Health offers couples/family therapy, cognitive behavioral therapy and individual psychotherapy to seniors 65 or older, young adults and adults.
 West Hawaii Community Mental Health Center Kau Adult Mental Health also supports people requiring dual diagnosis treatment, people with serious mental illness and clients referred from the court/judicial system.
-Additional services offered at West Hawaii Community Mental Health Center Kau Adult Mental Health include case management, illness management and recovery and suicide prevention services.
+Additional services offered at West Hawaii Community Mental Health Center Kau Adult Mental Health include chronic disease/illness management, court-ordered outpatient treatment and case management.

 Learn MoreNorth Hawaii Adult Mental Health Services Waimea Clinic is a mental health treatment clinic in Kamuela, Hawaii, located at Waimea Civic Center, 67-5189 Kamamalu Street, in the 96743 zip code.
 North Hawaii Adult Mental Health Services Waimea Clinic provides outpatient treatment.
-North Hawaii Adult Mental Health Services Waimea Clinic provides individual psychotherapy, integrated dual diagnosis disorder treatment and cognitive behavioral therapy to adults, young adults and seniors 65 or older.
-North Hawaii Adult Mental Health Services Waimea Clinic also supports clients referred from the court/judicial system, people with serious mental illness and people requiring dual diagnosis treatment.
-Additional services provided by North Hawaii Adult Mental Health Services Waimea Clinic consist of illness management and recovery, intensive case management and diet and exercise counseling.
+North Hawaii Adult Mental Health Services Waimea Clinic provides psychotropic medication, integrated dual diagnosis disorder treatment and individual psychotherapy to adults, young adults and seniors 65 or older.
+North Hawaii Adult Mental Health Services Waimea Clinic also supports people requiring dual diagnosis treatment, clients referred from the court/judicial system and people with serious mental illness.
+Additional services provided by North Hawaii Adult Mental Health Services Waimea Clinic consist of housing services, integrated primary care services and diet and exercise counseling.

 Learn MoreDepartment Of Health Camhd West Hawaii Family Guidance Center is a mental health facility in Kamuela, HI, located at 65-1230 Mamalahoa Highway, Suite A-11, 96743 zip code area.
-Department Of Health Camhd West Hawaii Family Guidance Center provides telemedicine/telehealth and outpatient treatment.
-Department Of Health Camhd West Hawaii Family Guidance Center provides individual psychotherapy, couples/family therapy and trauma therapy to children / adolescents and young adults.
-Department Of Health Camhd West Hawaii Family Guidance Center also supports children/adolescents with serious emotional disturbance and transitional age young adults.
-Additional services offered by Department Of Health Camhd West Hawaii Family Guidance Center consist of intensive case management and family psychoeducation.
+Department Of Health Camhd West Hawaii Family Guidance Center provides outpatient treatment and telemedicine/telehealth.
+Department Of Health Camhd West Hawaii Family Guidance Center provides trauma therapy, individual psychotherapy and psychotropic medication to children / adolescents and young adults.
+Department Of Health Camhd West Hawaii Family Guidance Center also supports transitional age young adults and children/adolescents with serious emotional disturbance.
+Additional services offered by Department Of Health Camhd West Hawaii Family Guidance Center consist of family psychoeducation and intensive case management.

 Learn MoreKona Community Hospital Behavioral Health Unit is a mental health treatment center in Kealakekua, Hawaii, located at 79-1019 Haukapila Street, part of the 96750 zip code.
 Kona Community Hospital Behavioral Health Unit provides hospital inpatient treatment.
-Kona Community Hospital Behavioral Health Unit also offers activity therapy, behavior modification and integrated dual diagnosis disorder treatment to adults, young adults and seniors 65 or older.
-Kona Community Hospital Behavioral Health Unit supports clients referred from the court/judicial system, people with PTSD and people with serious mental illness.
-Kona Community Hospital Behavioral Health Unit also provides family psychoeducation, chronic disease/illness management and suicide prevention services.
+Kona Community Hospital Behavioral Health Unit also offers activity therapy, integrated dual diagnosis disorder treatment and psychotropic medication to young adults, seniors 65 or older and adults.
+Kona Community Hospital Behavioral Health Unit supports seniors or older adults, people with serious mental illness and people with PTSD.
+Kona Community Hospital Behavioral Health Unit also provides intensive case management, case management and suicide prevention services.

 Learn MoreDepartment Of Health Amhd Hccmhc West Hawaii is a mental health clinic in Kealakekua, HI, located at 79-1020 Haukapila Street, Room 202, in the 96750 zip code.
 Department Of Health Amhd Hccmhc West Hawaii provides outpatient treatment.
-Department Of Health Amhd Hccmhc West Hawaii offers psychotropic medication and individual psychotherapy to seniors 65 or older, adults and young adults.
-Department Of Health Amhd Hccmhc West Hawaii also supports people with PTSD, people with serious mental illness and people requiring dual diagnosis treatment.
+Department Of Health Amhd Hccmhc West Hawaii offers individual psychotherapy and psychotropic medication to adults, seniors 65 or older and young adults.
+Department Of Health Amhd Hccmhc West Hawaii also supports people requiring dual diagnosis treatment, people with serious mental illness and people with PTSD.
 More services at Department Of Health Amhd Hccmhc West Hawaii include court-ordered outpatient treatment, case management and suicide prevention services.

 Learn MoreDepartment Of Health Camhd West Hawaii Family Guidance Center is a mental health center in Kealakekua, Hawaii, located at 81-980 Halekii Street, Suite 101, 96750 zip code.
 Department Of Health Camhd West Hawaii Family Guidance Center provides telemedicine/telehealth and outpatient treatment.
-Department Of Health Camhd West Hawaii Family Guidance Center offers couples/family therapy, trauma therapy and individual psychotherapy to children / adolescents and young adults.
-Department Of Health Camhd West Hawaii Family Guidance Center also supports children/adolescents with serious emotional disturbance and transitional age young adults.
+Department Of Health Camhd West Hawaii Family Guidance Center offers couples/family therapy, individual psychotherapy and psychotropic medication to children / adolescents and young adults.
+Department Of Health Camhd West Hawaii Family Guidance Center also supports transitional age young adults and children/adolescents with serious emotional disturbance.
 More services available at Department Of Health Camhd West Hawaii Family Guidance Center include intensive case management and family psychoeducation.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.